XinmingWang/geo/README.md

-## Geo-R
+## GeoR
-Visualize geo related data with R
+A simple R script to convert IP address to geolocation and visualize it with ggplot

 ### Setup